amankachhal99/userDataMS/README.md

 	* Location of the log file will be parallel to location of the jar file from where MS is running with name `logs`.
 	* Log have rotation policy of 10mb.
 A new file will be created if the size of log file becomes greater to 10mb.
 	* Maximum of 10 files will be kept in the logs folder to prevent over consumption of memory in server.
+## Data Validation Rules
+Following are the validation rules against which the data will be validated.
+* CSV data should be in correct order.
+No other order will be accepted.
+'USER_NAME,AGE,HEIGHT,GENDER,SALE_AMOUNT,LAST_PURCHASE_DATE'
+* User Name can not be blank.
+* Age can not be blank.
+* Age can not be negitive value.
+* Height can not be blank.
+* Height can not be negitive value.
+* Gender can not be blank.
+* Sale Amount can not be blank.
+* Sale Amount can not be negitive value.
+* Last Purchase Date should be in UTC format `yyyy-MM-dd'T'HH:mm:ss`

 ## Guidelines For Usage
 Following are the step to be followed to start the application.
 * Open command prompt on the jar location.